-Do we remember our early experiences chatting with our friends on Orkut and feeling all obsessed with being able to send and receive messages in real-time.
-Fast forward to now, where we use Gmail and Slack, we have seen the rise of real-time web.
-These have been possible mostly because of WebSockets.
-Lets try to understand what WebSockets are, its features, and how to stress test our website from a performance standpoint.
+Do you remember your early experiences chatting with your friends on social networking applications like Orkut (yeah, remember that one?) and feeling all obsessed with being able to send and receive messages in real-time.
+Fast forward to now, where we use applications like Gmail, Slack, WhatsApp, Shazam, Instagram, and countless others, without batting any eye.
+We have really witnessed the rise of real-time web in just a matter of years.
+One of the biggest reasons this has been possible has mainly been due to the introduction of the WebSocket protocol.
+Let us try to explain and understand what WebSockets are, their features, benefits, and how to stress test applications and websites that utilize WebSockets to understand overall performance under stress, as well as how that impacts the user experience.

 What are WebSockets?

 By definition, a WebSocket is a two-way computer communication protocol over a single TCP.
 WebSockets helps immensely to handle high scale data transfers between client and server.
 WebSockets are different because they work by holding the connection between client and server open at all times.
-Using this way, the server has the power to send information any time, even when it was not initiated by the client.
+Using this method, the server has the power to send information any time, even when it was not initiated by the client.
 Clients can still make usual HTTP requests to the server, while WebSockets open a medium between client and server to communicate.
+Web servers, such as Nginx, Apache, and Windows Server all support the WebSockets protocol, as do all the popular browsers, like Chrome, Edge, Internet Explorer, Firefox, and Safari.

-WebSockets are good for situations where you need near real-time communications, such as the following:
+WebSockets are good for situations where you need near real-time communications, such as the following scenarios and applications:

 - Online multiplayer games